The 7-Step Graphic Design Process For Modern Creative Teams

 Use the objectives and goals you set out in step one to put together a creative brief.
 The creative brief is the foundation and rough framework that a successful final design relies on.

-I know this can be a lot, so I created the Ultimate Creative Brief Playbook, which includes a free downloadable template for you to pass around your team and use.
-If things still get a little too complicated, I recommend using a tool like Loom to support the creative brief with a video and screen recording.
+We know this can be a lot, so we created the Ultimate Creative Brief Playbook, which includes a free downloadable template for you to pass around to your team and use.
+If things still get a little too complicated, we recommend using a tool like Loom to support the creative brief with a video and screen recording.

 Research the topic, target audience, competitors, and design trends.
 Collect all necessary materials such as images, text, and brand guidelines.

 The creative design brief that you developed in Step Two will provide a solid foundation for you to conduct your market research.
-Look at what the competitor designs look like, are they pushing the bounds of anything that you can take inspiration from?
+Consider what the competitor designs look like.
+Are they pushing the bounds of anything that you can take inspiration from?

 It's good practice to put yourself in the shoes of the target audience.
 What sort of content would you engage with on social media and other channels if you belonged to that group?
 What would you resonate with?